mindsdb/lightwood/docs/docs/index.md

 Think of Lightwood as [Keras](https://keras.io/)+[Ludwig](https://github.com/uber/ludwig) but for Pytorch, with two objectives:

-- Make it so simple that you can build models with just a line of code.
+- Make it so simple that you can build models with just a few lines of code.
-- Make it so flexible that change and customize everything.
+- Make it so flexible that you can change and customize everything.